andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 	<figcaption class="figure-caption">She's just the best</figcaption>
 </figure>

-This particular missive
-contains a link entitled *Audition for "This Land Is Your Land" by Mark Haim.*
+This particular missive contains a link to a post from the American Dance Festival with the headline *Audition for "This Land Is Your Land" by Mark Haim.*

-Hmmm... ok, I'll bite.
+Audition?
+I've never auditioned for anything in my life, why on earth is she sending me a link to an audition?
+I skeptically click the link.

 <div class="text-muted fst-italic mx-3 mb-3">
 In honor of the ADF’s decade of collaborating with the Nasher Museum of Art, it